jon-onclusive/Elevator-Problem/README.md

 - Return a int[] containing the numbers of floors on which the elevator will stop, in order.

+- Please avoid AI responses, we want to see independent thought process.
+Feel free to ask any questions or discuss your process.

 - Definition
   - Class: `ElevatorButtons`
   - Method Signature: `int[] NextStops(int currentFloor, int currentDirection, int[] buttonsPressed)`